Ann Kenrick: Voluntary work

 Kenrick founded the Dulwich Safe Routes to School Group.
 She served for many years as a trustee of the Environmental Transport Association.
 An avid cyclist, she has been an advocate and activist and was a long-serving trustee of the London Cycling Campaign, elected chair in 2012, and serving for six years.
 She led several protests against the deaths of cyclists in London.

 Honours

-In 2009 New Year Honours, Kenrick was awarded the OBE for services to Franco-British relations.
+In 2009 New Year Honours, Kenrick was appointed OBE for services to Franco-British relations.
 In 2015, she became the sixth Briton to be awarded the National Order of Merit by the French government.
 In 2018, she was one of the "remarkable women who have shaped contemporary British society" selected by the Foundling Museum for its "First Amongst Equals" exhibition.
 In 2021 she was awarded the Freedom of the City of London.